The 15 Most Popular Social Media Platforms in 2026

 One of the perks of the platform is its community-building features.
 Businesses can create their own pages, upload image posts, and respond to comments directly.
 For paid ads, Meta also has a top-class suite of advertising tools and analytics functions.

-With an estimated 2.78 billion active users, WhatsApp has rapidly grown into a mainstay for text, voice and video communication, particularly in countries like India and Brazil, where the platform holds almost the entire market share.
+With a reported three billion+ active users, WhatsApp has rapidly grown into a mainstay for text, voice and video communication, particularly in countries like India and Brazil, where the platform holds almost the entire market share.

 While it doesn’t have the powerhouse customer engagement or analytics capabilities of Facebook or Instagram, WhatsApp Business is excellent if you’re looking to market your products directly via messaging.
 It boasts a 98% open rate for messages (almost five times more than email marketing).